mattermost/docs/doc/installation/migration/index.md

 * A Helm charts based deployment running the same GitLab version as the omnibus-gitlab package based installation.

-* An S3 service which the Helm chart based deployment is configured to use.
+* Object storage service which the Helm chart based deployment is configured to use.
 For production use, we recommend you use an [external object storage] and have the login credentials to access it ready.
 If you are using the built-in Minio service, [read the docs](minio.md) on how to grab the login credentials